OffchainLabs/arb-os/doc/DataFormats.md

 ##### Message type 1: ERC20 deposit

-This message type must be initiated by the EthBridge.
 It represents a transfer of ERC20 tokens to an account on the L2 chain.

 Type-specific data: